kamischiki/arkusch/README.md

 # ARKUSCH — Index For Plant Collectors
 ##

-ARKUSCH is an iOS app for ..
+ARKUSCH is a dedicated tool for plant collectors to track, organize, and manage their collections with ease.
+Built for macOS, iPhone, and iPad, it helps you keep a precise inventory of your plants, regardless of your collection's size.
-**Available on the App Store for Mac, iPhone and iPad.**
+**Download on the App Store for Mac, iPhone and iPad.**

 ---